mapattacker/datascience/flask.rst

 ----------------------

 We can and should set environment variables; i.e., variables stored in the OS, especially for passwords and keys, rather than in python scripts.
-This helps with version control as you don't want to upload them to the github, or other version control platforms.
+This is because you don't want to upload them to the github, or other version control platforms.
-Presently I guess, it still reduces the need to copy/paste the keys into the script everytime you launch the app.
+Hence, it reduces the need to copy/paste the keys into the script everytime you launch the app.

 To do this, in Mac/Linux, we can store the environment variable in a ``.bash_profile``.